ca-en

 It's not just older cats that are at risk - 61% of cats 6 years and older show signs of arthritis in at least one joint2.

-Recognise the signs of arthritis
+Recognize the signs of arthritis

-You know your cat better than anyone and can recognise when things have changed.
+You know your cat better than anyone and can recognize when things have changed.
 The signs of arthritis pain can be both physical and behavioural and our simple online assessment will help you decide whether your cat might benefit from a vet visit for diagnosis and treatment.
 All you need to do is answer a few questions and then we’ll send you a checklist that can help you have an informed chat with your vet.

 a-ginger-cat-with-a-white-chest-looking-directly-at-you